Elena of Montenegro: World War I

 Elena was the first Inspector of the Voluntary Nurses for the Italian Red Cross from 1911 until 1921.
-She studied medicine and was able to obtain a laurea honoris causa.
-She financed charitable institutions for people with encephalitis, tuberculosis, former soldiers and poor mothers.
+She studied medicine and obtained a laurea honoris causa.
+She financed charitable institutions for people with encephalitis and tuberculosis, former soldiers and poor mothers.

 She was deeply involved in her fight against disease, and she promoted many efforts for the training of doctors, and for research against poliomyelitis, Parkinson's disease and cancer.

-During World War I Elena worked as a nurse and, with the help of the Queen Mother, she turned Quirinal Palace and Villa Margherita into hospitals, which functioned from July 1915 until 1919.
+During World War I Elena worked as a nurse and, with the help of the Queen Mother, she turned the Quirinal Palace and Villa Margherita into hospitals, which functioned from July 1915 until 1919.
 To raise funds, she invented the "signed photograph", which was sold at the charity desks.
 At the end of the war, she proposed to sell the crown treasures to pay the war debts.
 In 1920, she founded the Elena di Savoia foundation for scholarships to the orphaned children of former railway workers or soldiers; she suggested that every woman in Italy donated some of her jewelry to the children whose fathers had been sacrificed for the nation, and she started by donating some of her own.

 On 15 April 1937 Pope Pius XI gave her the Golden Rose, the most important honour given to a Catholic lady at the time.
 Pope Pius XII, in a condolence telegram sent to her son Umberto II upon the queen's death, defined her as a "Lady of charitable work".

 World War II

-In 1939, three months after the German invasion of Poland and the declaration of war by the United Kingdom and France, Elena wrote a letter to the six European queens still neutral (Queen Alexandrine of Denmark, Queen Wilhelmina of the Netherlands, Grand Duchess Charlotte of Luxembourg, Queen Elisabeth of Belgium, Queen Ioanna of Bulgaria and Queen Mother Maria of Yugoslavia) to avoid the great tragedy World War II would become.
+In 1939, three months after the German invasion of Poland and the declaration of war by the United Kingdom and France, Elena wrote a letter to the six European Royals women - two monarchs (Queen Wilhelmina of the Netherlands and Grand Duchess Charlotte of Luxembourg) and four consorts (Queen Alexandrine of Denmark, Queen Elisabeth of Belgium, Maria, Queen Mother of Yugoslavia, and Elena's own daughter, Queen Ioanna of Bulgaria) - whose countries still remained neutral, seeking their support in an effort to prevent the great tragedy that World War II would become.

 She influenced her husband to lobby Benito Mussolini, Prime Minister of Italy, for creation of the independent Kingdom of Montenegro in 1941.
 In 1943 she subsequently obtained the release from a German prison of her nephew, Prince Michael of Montenegro, and his wife, Geneviève.
 Prince Michael had been imprisoned after refusing to become King of Montenegro under the protection of Italy.

 On 25 July 1943 Victor Emmanuel III had Benito Mussolini arrested.
 The king left Rome on 9 September to flee to Brindisi with the help of the Allies and Elena followed her husband in his escape.
 In contrast, on 23 September their daughter Mafalda was arrested by the Nazis and sent to Buchenwald concentration camp, where she died in 1944.